luiscoco/RabbitMQ_dotNet8WebAPI_producer/README.md

-# How to create .NET 8 WebAPI integrating RabbitMQ (message producer)
+# How to create .NET 8 WebAPI integrating RabbitMQ (message producer).
+Default Exchange type.

 See also this link: